AEM7130/class-repo/README.md

 4. Have preliminary results.

 ### [Computational paper presentations](https://rawcdn.githack.com/AEM7130/spring-2020/fb175a76affc956dd0cf1fe681dc1dc0c979eb71/paper_presentation/paper_presentation.html)
-Starting near the middle of the course, one student a week will present either a paper that either applies methods we have learned in a previous week, or extends methods we have previously learned.
-More information will come later in the course.
+Starting near the middle of the course, one student a class will present either a paper that either applies methods we have learned in a previous week, or extends methods we have previously learned.
+Presentations will be 15 minutes and will use methods from the current or previous week.
+Presentations should be similar to a regular talk, but with slightly more focus on methods.
+Example applied papers are below for different sections of the course but you can choose to present another paper with my approval.

 ## Course Schedule